About the college

 Founded in 2008, following the historic merger of Green College and Templeton College, its intellectual agenda and distinctive academic profile emphasise issues relating to human welfare and social, economic and environmental well-being in the 21st century.

-Green Templeton maintains a smoke-free zone on its main site and all annexes.
-Of note, the founder of Green College Richard Doll published the paper establishing the link between smoking and cancer.
+Green Templeton maintains a smoke-free policy across its main site and all annexes.
+Notably, the founder of Green College, Sir Richard Doll published the paper establishing the link between smoking and cancer.

 Library and IT services